Better Relationships through DISC

 - Understand the reasons behind others' behavior

-- Adapt their style to create better relationships
+- Adapt to their style to create better relationships

 - Know how to recognize DISC "wiring" in others